ClaytonJaksha/lab5/README.md

 #### Conclusion

-The etch-a-sketch worked according to specs (wel, mostly).
+The etch-a-sketch worked according to specs (well, mostly).
 The Army team is fully prepared to beat everyone ever.

 ## Documentation